Annie's

 Read or reread Psalms 139 to remind yourself of how

-much the Lord knows about you and yet He still loves you.
+you and yet He still loves you.

 His love for us is unconditional and undeserved!